thedamnedrhino/biased_attention_neural_net/README.md

-# Cat-Dog-Frog Classifier
+# "Biased" Attention

+This is a project to test how a high level bias on attention can impact neural networks.
+It's inspired by how bias impacts cognition in humans.
+In practice, this means attention layers on the first layers of the networks that take the last layer as input.
+Writing this years after the conception of the project, perhaps **_preconception_** is a more suitable alternative to _bias_.

-This is a project to classify 32x32 images from the CIFAR-10 dataset with three categories: dogs, cats and frogs.
-They can be found in the 'data.zip' archive.
+We classify 32x32 images from the CIFAR-10 dataset with three categories, and look at how adding these attention layers impacts the network's performance while keeping the network size constant.

 ## Installing